daveseah/rb2019-tennis/docs/pi4-install.md

 * power-on system to boot
 * pick "install raspbian full"

-## Install Visual Studio Code for Raspberry Pi

-Someone has compiled a [build of VSC](https://pimylifeup.com/raspberry-pi-visual-studio-code/)!
-Instructions at link.
-However, you don't need to install it if you use **Remote Editing** (see below).
+## Initial Configuration

+* connect to wifi, update os, configure locale
+* optionally set screen configuration -> resolution
+* in prefs, change hostname to `rbd01` and enable ssh.
+* reboot when prompted

 ## Remote Editing with Visual Studio Code
 You can [remote edit files remote](https://code.visualstudio.com/docs/remote/ssh) on other hosts via SSH!
-The hostname of the raspberry pi is `hostname`.
-I [edited the hostname](https://thepihut.com/blogs/raspberry-pi-tutorials/19668676-renaming-your-raspberry-pi-the-hostname) to be rbd01.
-Current machines use [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) to resolve hostnames.
-It is of the form `hostname.local`.
+Raspbian uses [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) to resolve hostnames, so it is reachable on the local net as `rbd01.local`.

-### 1. Enable SSH
-Go to Raspberry Pi Config and enable the SSH interface.

-### 2. Configure Visual Studio Code

-On your host machine, install the Remote-SSH extension (the latest stable version; there may be several preview versions), then follow the instructions for [adding a remote](https://code.visualstudio.com/docs/remote/ssh).
+On your Mac, install the Remote-SSH extension (the latest stable version; there may be several preview versions), then follow the instructions for [adding a remote](https://code.visualstudio.com/docs/remote/ssh).

-* `ssh-keygen -t rsa -b 4096` (do not use passphrase, save as `rbd01_rsa`)
+* `ssh-keygen -t rsa -b 4096` (do NOT use passphrase, save as `rbd01_rsa`)
-* `ssh-copy-id -i rbd01_rsa pi@rbd01.local`
+* `ssh-copy-id -i ~/.ssh/rbd01_rsa pi@rbd01.local`

 Then: